devan518/experimental_virus/README.md

 # DO AT YOUR OWN RISK
-## read terms and conditions before activating virus after downloading, and no downloading it would not activate immediatally.
+#### read terms and conditions before activating virus after downloading, and no, downloading it would not activate immediatally.
 ###### When you open the file and run, it will have 2 confirm buttons, the last one will run it

 ### **black_plague.exe**